 A holding company is a business entity that is typically created to hold and control stocks of other companies.
 A holding company usually is incorporated as a limited liability entity, and its business operations do not consist of manufacturing or selling products or services to businesses or private individuals.

-2. The absence of legislation for under-capitalisation.
+- The absence of legislation for under-capitalization.
 This means that the people involved can finance the entity’s activities with loans.

-8. The ability to conduct business completely online has been the standard since 2014 when Estonia launched the Estonian e-Residency programme.
+- The ability to conduct business completely online has been the standard since 2014 when Estonia launched the Estonian e-residency program.
 The e-Residency card gives the ability to sign and authenticate yourself over the internet and makes dealing with the government, public and private sector services very painless.
 In Estonia, you can have access to the internet basically everywhere.

-10. Geographical location and the local infrastructure give Estonia an enormous advantage in local and regional trade.
-Being a neighbour to Russia, next to Scandinavia and having good access to rest of Europe - Estonia lies in the middle of many important freight routes and provides excellent support with its marine ports and roads.
+- Geographical location and the local infrastructure give Estonia an enormous advantage in local and regional trade.
+Being a neighbor to Russia, next to Scandinavia and having good access to rest of Europe – Estonia lies in the middle of many important freight routes and provides excellent support with its marine ports and roads.
 A perfect location if this aspect matters to you.

 For a holding company in general, there are not a lot of requirements other than the ones that apply for the common private and public entities.

 Before I get into the differences between them, I will shortly go over the similarities that are relevant in both cases to give you an overview.